dingearteom/Data_Analysis/README.md

 * Firstly, clusters are acquired from one of hierarchial clusterization methods.
 * Then for each cluster major presented label is predicted.

-The best option proved to be distence between
+The best option proved to be distance between
 * clusters: 'ward'
 * points: 'euclidean'